boxcars42/java-qa-test/README.md

 # Java QA Tests

-Functional tests for a calculator app, written while learning Java and Selenium as part of an interview prep roadmap.
+Functional tests for a calculator app, written while learning Java, Selenium, and JUnit as part of an interview prep roadmap.

 ## What it covers

 - Calculator functionality tests
-- Written in Java using Selenium
+- Written in Java using Selenium and JUnit

 ## Context